Saturday, 15 February 2020

 Sydney Opera House

-Within the Rocks is one of Sydney's oldest buildings, Cadman's Cottage.
+Within the Rocks is one of Sydney's oldest buildings, Cadmans Cottage.
 This modest building was built as the coxswain's barracks in 1815–16.
 Originally intended as barracks-style accommodation, it later housed four successive government coxswains and their families, as well as offices, until the mid-1840s.
 John Cadman was the longest-serving.

-Cadman's Cottage
+Cadmans Cottage

-We followed the edge of quayside around Campbells Cove until we were nearly beneath the immense span of the Sydney Harbour Bridge at Dawes Point.
+We followed the edge of the quayside around Campbell's Cove until we were nearly beneath the immense span of the Sydney Harbour Bridge at Dawes Point.
 Here, we backtracked up to the site of the former Dawes Point Battery and along to the Bridge Stairs, an art-deco style stairway that climbs to the Cahill Expressway which the bridge carries across the harbour.

 Sydney Harbour Bridge